-- Simple product, with a straightforward structure and payment profile. - Flexible deposits and periods to meet a customer's budget. - Title to the vehicle remains with the finance company until all the payments are made. - Unlike Hire Purchase, there is no Option to Purchase Fee to pay. - Conditional Sale agreements can be regulated, exempt and unregulated under the consumer credit legislation depending on the nature of the customer and the amount of credit.
+- Simple product, with a straightforward structure and payment profile. - Flexible deposits and periods to meet a customer's budget. - Title to the vehicle remains with the finance company until all the payments are made. - Unlike Hire Purchase, there is no Option to Purchase Fee to pay. - Conditional Sale agreements can be regulated, exempt or unregulated depending on the nature of the customer and the amount of credit.